4zv4l/zbtorrent/README.md

-# zbitorrent
+# zbtorrent

-bitorrent protocol in zig
+BitTorrent protocol in zig